no-more-secrets/parsco/README.md

 ```

 ## double_quoted_str / single_quoted_str
-The `double_quoted_str` and `singel_quoted_str` respectively
+The `double_quoted_str` and `single_quoted_str` respectively
-parse "..." or '...' and returns the stuff inside, which cannot
+parse "..." or '...' and returns the stuff inside, which may
 contain newlines.
 Note that these return string views into the
-buffer because they are implemented using primitives.
+buffer because they are implemented using "magic" primitives,
+i.e., combinators for which there is special support within
+the `parsco::promise_type` object, just for efficiency.
 ```cpp
 parser<std::string_view> double_quoted_str();
 parser<std::string_view> single_quoted_str();